galenhuntington/hpre/README.md

 after the module name, which somewhat obviates this.)

 Meanwhile, qualification seems an unnecessary feature.
-It is rare that one wants to use `as` _un_​qualified.
+It is rare that one wants to use `as` _un_&#xfeff;qualified.
 No other language I know of, including those Haskell-inspired, has any such keyword.
 For instance, in PureScript `as` in an import always means qualified.

-Haskell rather singularly optimizes its syntax for the rarest of cases.
+Haskell singularly optimizes its syntax for the rarest of cases.

 `hpre` extends and alters the import syntax with the following two rules: